WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-Net3.md

 The EPANET Example Network 3 (short `Net3`) constitutes a simple example of modeling chlorine decay.
 Both bulk and wall reactions are included.

 The network consists of 91 junctions, 121 pipes, 3 tanks, 2 pumps and 2 reservoirs.
+It contains a demand pattern for 1 day.

 <img src="../static/benchmarks/network-net3/net3_plot.png"/>